Create your own March Madness with a financial free throw activity

-Basketball is a favorite sport to many.
-With warmer weather just around the corner and the 2020 NCAA March Madness cancellation, this is a perfect time to have some fun while infusing financial lessons into this fast-paced sport.
+Basketball is a favorite sport of many.
+With warmer weather just around the corner and the NCAA March Madness in full swing, this is a perfect time to have fun while infusing financial lessons into this fast-paced sport.
 Using basketball to connect with young people to teach about finances can be a great springboard to learning.
-Here’s how.
+Here is how:

-In a game I call Financial Free Throw, teams compete by answering financial questions to earn a chance at scoring extra points and shooting hoops.
+In a game called Financial Free Throw, teams compete by answering financial questions to earn a chance at scoring extra points and shooting hoops.
 This game can be played indoors or out.
 All you need is an open space, basketball, basketball goal (basketball hoop) and financial questions.

 - “Avengers: Saving the Day” from Practical Money Skills is an action-packed comic book that teaches youth about budgeting and saving using popular Marvel superheroes and characters.